-This attitude is endemic to our materialistic, youth-oriented culture, and counterproductive to our approach to conscious growing and aging, which requires a great deal of stillness, and mindfulness in order to awaken to the wisdom within us.
+This old attitude is endemic to our materialistic, youth-oriented culture, and counterproductive to our approach to conscious growing and maturing and dying in a wholesome way.
+We are part of the fabric of life and in a continuous co-creation which requires a great deal of stillness and loving-mindfulness.

 Yoga Nidra – iRest & Heartmath